-STOCKHOLDER PROPOSALS FOR 2022 ANNUAL MEETING OF STOCKHOLDERS
+STOCKHOLDER PROPOSALS FOR 2023 ANNUAL MEETING OF STOCKHOLDERS

 Under Bancorp's bylaws, nominations for election to the Board and proposals for other business to be transacted by Bancorp stockholders at an annual meeting of stockholders may be made by a stockholder (as distinct from Bancorp) only if the stockholder is entitled to vote at the annual meeting and has given Bancorp's Secretary timely written notice that complies with the notice requirements of the bylaws.
 In addition, business other than a nomination for election to the Board must be a proper matter for action under Delaware law and Bancorp's certificate of incorporation and bylaws.
-Among other requirements, the written notice must be delivered to or received by Bancorp's Secretary at Bancorp's principal executive office located at 777 North Broadway, Los Angeles, California 90012, by no earlier than February 15, 2022, or later than March 17, 2022, based on the expected date of the scheduled annual meeting being May 16, 2022.
+Among other requirements, the written notice must be delivered to or received by Bancorp's Secretary at Bancorp's principal executive office located at 777 North Broadway, Los Angeles, California 90012, by no earlier than February 14, 2023, or later than March 16, 2023, based on the expected date of the scheduled annual meeting being May 15, 2023.
 However, if less than 70 days' notice or prior public disclosure of the date of the scheduled annual meeting is given or made, the notice, to be timely, must be so delivered or received by the close of business on the 10th day following the earlier of the day on which notice of the date of the scheduled annual meeting was mailed or the day on which such public disclosure was made.
+In addition to satisfying the foregoing advance notice requirements under Bancorp's blaws, to comply with the universal proxy rules under the Exchange Act (which will be in effect for next year's annual meeting), stockholders who intend to solicit proxies in support of director nominees other than Bancorp's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 17, 2023.

 Separate and apart from the required notice described in the preceding paragraph, rules promulgated by the SEC under the Exchange Act entitle a stockholder in certain instances to require Bancorp to include that stockholder's proposal (but not that stockholder's nominees for director) in the proxy materials distributed by Bancorp for its next annual meeting of stockholders.
-Any stockholder of Bancorp who wishes to present a proposal for inclusion in Bancorp's 2022 proxy solicitation materials must: (i) set forth the proposal in writing; (ii) file it with Bancorp's Secretary on or before December 16, 2021, or if the date for the 2022 annual meeting is before April 17, 2022, or after June 16, 2022, then such stockholder must file it with Bancorp's Secretary at a reasonable time before the printing and mailing of the proxy statement for the 2022 annual meeting of stockholders; and (iii) meet the other requirements for inclusion contained in the SEC's stockholder proposal rules.
+Any stockholder of Bancorp who wishes to present a proposal for inclusion in Bancorp's 2023 proxy solicitation materials must: (i) set forth the proposal in writing; (ii) file it with Bancorp's Secretary on or before December 8, 2022, or if the date for the 2023 annual meeting is before April 16, 2023, or after June 15, 2023, then such stockholder must file it with Bancorp's Secretary at a reasonable time before the printing and mailing of the proxy statement for the 2023 annual meeting of stockholders; and (iii) meet the other requirements for inclusion contained in the SEC's stockholder proposal rules.